-The 2016 Holiday Buildup
+The 2020 Holiday Buildup

-2017’s Wish List
+2021’s Wish List

-The December 2017 employment forecast from the Oregon Office of Economic Analysis expects Oregon’s retail trade employment to grow in the fourth quarter of 2017 by just 100 jobs more than the typical seasonal increase.
-The forecast is for the entire retail trade sector, not just the industries with a lot of holiday hiring, but the implication is that the holiday buildup will be average this year.
+We won’t know how this season’s holiday hiring compares with prior years until sometime in the New Year, but a peek at the employment forecast provides a hint about what the future will bring.
+The September 2021 employment forecast from the Oregon Office of Economic Analysis (OEA) expects Oregon’s retail trade employment to grow in the fourth quarter of 2021 by just 1,300 jobs.
+OEA expects transportation, warehousing, and utilities to remain flat in the fourth quarter of 2021.
+These forecasts are for the entire retail trade sector and much more than warehousing and storage in the transportation, warehousing, and utilities industry, not just the industries with a lot of holiday hiring, but the implication is that the holiday buildup will be below average this year in these areas.